papaya0712/quantybt/README.md

   Simple `vectorbt`-based backtester.
 Outputs full performance metrics, equity curves, drawdown charts, and summary stats with minimal config.

 - **AdvancedOptimizer**
-  The most comprehensive model in the project to date, a modified Walkforward Optimizer that supports both **rolling** and **anchored** validation schemes.
+  The most comprehensive model in this project so far, a modified Walkforward Optimizer that supports both **rolling** and **anchored** validation schemes.
 It integrates **Bayesian Optimization** via [Hyperopt](https://github.com/hyperopt/hyperopt) for efficient hyperparameter search
   Key enhancements include:
     – A built-in **generalization loss penalty** to dynamically reduce overfitting
     – Integrated **Monte Carlo bootstrapping** for each out-of-sample fold to assess robustness